Across the two-week broadcast period Radiophrenia will be presenting a series of specially commissioned Live-to-Air performances –

 ‘I’ and ‘O’ as Compositional Basis

 In ‘I’ and ‘O’ as Compositional Basis I look at the dual notion of musical empathy and musical tension as two tenets of improvised composition.
-The formal use of binary notation is inspired by a decorative oak roundel ‘Stirling Head n.
-20’ from 1539.
-Its border shows carved notation used by court harpists.
-It amounts to some of the earliest courtly notation to have survived from Scottish renaissance.
+The formal use of binary notation is inspired by a decorative oak roundel ‘Stirling Head number 20’ dating from 1539, found in the museum collection of Stirling Castle.
+Its border shows carved notation used by court harpists and is some of the earliest courtly notation to have survived from the Scottish renaissance.
 My aim is to follow the notation, incorporating musical traditions I am indebted to – collective, empathy-driven vocal vernacular, harmonies from classical and late modernism, and largely intuitive, found sound percussion.
 An innate desire, and the immediate possibility to transcend linguistic and epochal boundaries through sound have inspired this work.

 Cucina Povera is the artist name for Maria Rossi, a Glaswegian-Finnish vocalist and composer currently researching and working on the artistic interface of the grid, early modern binary notation, discordance, language and empathy, and atmospheric, site-nonspecific soundscapes.